its paid sponsors, whose products you need!

 When an irrational furtherance of firearms prohibition is made from

-within the ranks of your fellow shooters
+within the ranks of your fellow shooters, however, it is

 only just and it is perfectly understandable that one’s outrage would